oscarRickovic/calculator-cucumber-2025/README.md

 *  [JaCoCo](https://www.jacoco.org) - a code coverage library for Java
 *  [JavaDoc](https://docs.oracle.com/en/java/javase/17/javadoc/javadoc.html) - a code documentation tool for Java

-## Versioning
+## Versions

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/tommens/calculator-cucumber/tags).
+We use [SemVer](http://semver.org/) for semantic versioning.
+For the versions available, see the [tags on this repository](https://github.com/University-of-Mons/calculator-cucumber-2025/tags).

 ## Contributors

 * Tom Mens
 * Gauvain Devillez @GauvainD
-* Damien Legay @DamienLegay

 ## Licence